AirPlay Not Working on Samsung TV? Here is How to Fix it

 1. Open General in the settings of your Samsung TV and select Network.

-3. Then check if the AirPlay is working fine on the Samsung TV.
+3. Check if AirPlay is working on the Samsung TV.
 If the issue persists, consider disabling IPv6 on the host device (like a Mac) as well.

 10. Edit the DNS Settings of Your TV